Inc44/dotfiles/COMMAND.md

 `-a`: All users, `-u`: User-oriented format, `-x`: Include hidden processes

 `reboot`: Reboot the system immediately

+`reflector`: Display a list of mirrors for downloading packages in Arch Linux

+Options:

+- `--save /etc/pacman.d/mirrorlist`: Save the updated mirror list to the specified file
+- `-c` or `--country Austria,Belgium,France,Germany,Netherlands,Switzerland,"United States",Worldwide`: Filter mirrors to include only those from the specified countries
+- `-p` or `--protocol http,https,rsync`: Include only mirrors that support the specified protocols
+- `-l` or `--latest 4`: Limit the list to the four most recently synchronized mirrors
+- `--sort rate,score,delay`: Sort the mirrors based on the specified metric

 `shutdown +minutes`: Schedule/delay shutting down